JJANGDOLL/JJANGDOLL.github.io/docs/Diary/index.md

 ### 20210822

-* T1 is won the semi-final.
+* T1 won the semi-final.

 ### 20210821